baponkar/computer-vision/README.md

 [GNU GPL v3.0](LICENSE)

 ## Description :
 This repository have programs which can detect eye, eye blink, face, hand, palm, mouth, face, smile by using  opencv haarcascade xml files and mncnn and mediapipe.
-Haarcascade detection were not too sensitive but detection by mediapipe and mncnn models awesome.
+Haarcascade detection were not too sensitive but detection by mediapipe and mtcnn models awesome.

 ## Future addition: